FACIAL HAIR AND WORLD POLITICS

 by the image of the moustache.

-It is like the Iraqi people are trapped in a Hahn light commercial.
+On TV it was like the Iraqi people were trapped in a Hahn light commercial.

-The moustache is still there but big Merv isnt, only Saddam, everywhere.
+The moustache is still there but big Merv isnt, only Saddam existed, everywhere.

-On every billboard, on every street corner, at the health club, he is
+On every billboard, on every street corner, at the health club, he was

 inescapable.
 Wake up, you feel the bristles against your skin, Saddam